 So, understanding how creativity works in the brain is very important.
 By understanding the right brain, researchers can learn how to unlock and boost creativity in different people.

 It’s important to understand the value of creativity and use it along with analytical thinking.
 This will help us reach our full potential and come up with new answers to tough questions.
 Embracing creativity can lead to a brighter and more innovative world.
-So, let’s embrace creativity and find out what’s in store!

-Nature vs. nurture debate
+Nature vs. Nurture Debate

 The nature vs. nurture debate is often discussed in psychology.
 It is about if traits and behavior are due to genetics (nature) or environment and upbringing (nurture).
 Creativity is thought to need both nature and nurture.